jingjin666/DeftWind/modules/NuttX/nuttx/configs/README.txt

   Linux or Cygwin.
 See the http://www.olimex.com/dev/str-p711.html" for further information.
 STATUS: Configurations for the basic OS test and NSH are complete and verified.

+configs/omnibusf4
+  Flight controllers compatible with the OMINBUSF4 Betaflight target

 configs/or1k
   Generic OpenRISC board.